PREP: ROTATE >> CROP >> TINT >> COLLATE

 - You’ll now be asked to choose an action: delete the original scanned in pages, leaving only your cropped pages in this script (very useful when all you have to do is crop the pages, and nothing else), or keep the original pages.
 We suggest deleting the original scanned in pages, so you can move on to rehearsing.
 If you choose to delete the original pages, there will be a warning to make sure that’s what you want to do.
 Just a fail-safe.

-Once you’ve finished all your cropping, Rehearsal® Pro will ask you if you want to collate pages of your script.
+Once you’ve finished all your cropping, Rehearsal® Pro will ask you if you want to tint pages of your script.
 That’s Step 3.